katsut/python-gui-apps/README.md

-# Python GUI experemental space
+# Sample answers to the Python GUI works